 Shipping lines are under high pressure to offer low prices to their customers as container transportation, as their business is mainly a commodity since containerization has brought down transport costs.
 Ship size significantly increased to mega-ships of more than 20,000 TEUs to generate lower costs per transported container.
 Variable costs that can be reduced through the usage of shared resources not only include ships, but also ports, terminals and networks.
 In the end, shipping alliances are tools used to acquire bigger ships together and to share vessels to guarantee high utilization rates, because substantial cost savings (economies of scale) can only be achieved if partners are willing to collaborate.

 Moreover, collaboration helps carriers to improve service offerings to their customers through a more comprehensive global shipping network.
 Research shows that extending coverage and providing more routes is the most important motivation for participating in strategic alliances.
 Why?
 Most shipping companies are stronger in certain areas as a result of long experience and partnerships between carriers with strength in complementary regions that would, with a broader network, increase service offerings to their customers.

 Entering alliances seems to be a good fit for smaller (extended service coverage) and larger shipping lines (rationalization of resources), but in the end, every carrier makes its own strategic choices.
 This becomes clear when you look at the different strategies of MSC and their German competitor, Hapag-Lloyd.
-For a long time, MSC focused on organic growth through acquiring ships rather than shipping firms and did not engage in alliances until 2015.
+For a long time, MSC focused on organic growth by acquiring ships rather than shipping firms and did not engage in alliances until 2015.
 In contrast, Hapag-Lloyd has been collaborating in partnerships since 1989 and acquired various carriers, but never bought mega-ships.

-Three major shipping alliances
+Overview: Three major shipping alliances

 The three major shipping alliances collectively account for 80% of the shipping market and include each/all of the top 10 container lines.